otvv/uc-rep-bot/README.md

 -   cloudflare checks
 -   wrong username/password check
+-   being able to select a specific type of rep reason to give _(lets say that you want to give a negative rep to someone but want to use a positive rep reason message)_
 -   ~better account picker _(it will rule out accounts that were already used to give rep on the specified post)_~ :heavy_check_mark:
 -   discord integration (my plan for this is to eventually transform this into a discord bot)_